danegraphics/Rneih/README.md

 # Design considerations
 The keyboard follows the Colemak philosophy of keeping alphabet keys in the same region as qwerty, but swapping the two right pinky keys to put a character on the home row and the `;` key above it.

-With that character region decided, a hill climbing algorithm, weighted by individual character and bigram frequencies, was used to find layouts that optimized for the following properties:
+With the character region decided, a hill climbing algorithm, weighted by individual character and bigram frequencies, was used to find layouts that optimized for the following properties:

 - Minimal finger travel.
 - More common characters on stronger fingers and easier to reach keys.